codex-storage/bittorrent-benchmarks/README.md

 ## Limits

-When running experiments locally in a Linux machine, you will bump onto a number of limitations.
-I have documented those here.
+When running experiments locally in a Linux machine, you will likely need to adjust several of the default OS limits.
 I won't go into how to make those changes permanent within your system as there's significant variation across distributions.

 **ARP Cache.** The default size for the ARP cache is too small.
 You should bump it significantly, e.g.: